 - IFRS 9 In July 2014, the IASB issued the final version of IFRS 9 Financial Instruments to replace IAS 39 Financial Instruments: Recognition and Measurement.
 IFRS 9 provides a revised model for recognition and measurement of financial instruments and a single, forward-looking "expected loss" impairment model.
-The standard is effective for annual periods beginning on January 1, 2018 where retrospective application is required but the provision of comparative information is not required. - Amendments to IFRS 2 Share-based Payment In June 2016, amendments to IAS 2 were issued to clarify how to account for certain types of share-based payment transactions.
-The amendments provide requirements on the accounting for the effects of vesting and non-vesting conditions on the measurement of cash-settled share-based payments, share-based payment transactions with a net settlement feature for withholding tax obligations, and a modification to the terms and conditions of a share-based payment that changes the classification of the transaction from cash-settled to equity-settled.
-The amendments are effective for annual periods beginning on or after January 1, 2018, with early application permitted. - IFRS 15 Revenue from Contracts with Customers.
+The Company adopted all of the requirements of IFRS 9 Financial Instruments ("IFRS 9") as of January 1, 2018.
+Most of the requirements in IAS 39 for classification and measurement of financial liabilities were carried forward in IFRS 9, so the Company's accounting policy with respect to financial liabilities is unchanged.
+As a result of the adoption of IFRS 9, management has changed its accounting policy for financial assets retrospectively, for assets that continued to be recognized at the date of initial application.
+The change did not impact the carrying value of any financial assets or financial liabilities on the transition date. - IFRS 15 Revenue from Contracts with Customers.
 This IFRS establishes principles to address the nature, amount, timing and uncertainty of revenue and cash flows arising from an entity's contracts with customers.
 IFRS 15 will be effective for annual periods beginning on or after January 1, 2018, with early adoption permitted. - IFRS 16 Leases.
 This IFRS, which supersedes IAS 17 Leases, specifies how to recognize, present and disclose leases.
 The standard provides a single lessee accounting model, requiring the recognition of assets and liabilities for all leases, unless the lease term is 12 months or less or the underlying asset has a low value.
 IFRS 16 is effective for annual periods beginning on or after January 1, 2019, with early adoption permitted if IFRS 15 has also been applied.